 Which hotels are open?

-Currently, the following hotels are open for business and welcoming guests:
+Currently, all Universal Orlando Resort hotels are open for business and welcoming guests.

 Are Universal’s special events going ahead during COVID-19?